 In summary, Adams County's housing gaps result in too few units available for higher and lower incomes households, which strains available housing supply for middle income households and increases prices for everyone.
 Despite a relatively affordable housing stock, the number of subsidized housing units likely does not address the overall need for those making 80 percent or less of the area median income.
 Housing availability is also an issue as most vacant housing is considered for seasonal, recreational, or occasional use, and is not necessarily suited for a year-round resident.
 Gaps in Adams County's housing market contribute to 40.3 percent of renters and 25.8 percent of homeowners being cost burdened.
-A household is more likely to be cost burdened the lower their income is, and renters are more likely than owners to be cost burdened to compete for limited housing, which increases prices.
+A household is more likely to be cost burdened the lower their income is, and renters are more likely than owners to be cost burdened.
+Overall, there is a shortage of housing units at multiple income levels, causing different income levels to compete for limited housing, which increases prices.
 New construction and rehabilitation are needed to increase the variety of housing options for all income levels.